12 Common Truck Driver Interview Questions And Answers

 11) Where Do You See Yourself In 5 Years From Now?

-Example answer – “Since the company is large scale and has room for progression, ideally, I would like to transition into a management role and be responsible for a fleet of trucks.
+“Since the company is large-scale and has room for progression, ideally, I would like to transition into a management role and be responsible for a fleet of trucks.
 Alternatively, I would either like to become a trainer and help nurture people in their careers.
-I know that the company has an excellent reputation for its training programs and I would like to be an extension of that.
-Either way, I would love to transition into management or training, since both roles require an element of mentoring people, and that is what I would like to aspire to do further down my career.
+I know the company has an excellent reputation for its training programs, and I would like to be an extension.
+Either way, I would love to transition into management or training since both roles require an element of mentoring people, and that is what I would like to aspire to do further down my career.
 For example, if hired, I’m sure I will learn a lot within this company and would love to apply my knowledge in other divisions within this company.
 I can use my knowledge and skills to mentor others coming into the company too.”

 12) Why Do You Want To Work For Our Company?

-This question is not only asked to gauge how well the candidate’s core values are aligned to the companies objectives but also to determine if you would be a good fit for the company and its culture.
-That’s why we recommend researching the company in terms of its mission, working culture, brand, and reputation to help you when answering this question.
-Also, it is vital to familiarise yourself with the job specification, so that you can perhaps incorporate this into your answer.
-For example, you can put forward the fact that the job role being offered by the company is an ideal opportunity for you since it plays to all your key strengths and skill set – hence further reinforcing why you want to work for the company.
+This interview question is asked to gauge how well the candidate’s core values align with the company’s objectives and determine if you would be a good fit for the company and its culture.
+That’s why we recommend researching the company’s mission, working culture, brand, and reputation to help you answer this question.
+Also, it is vital to familiarise yourself with the job specification so that you can perhaps incorporate this into your answer.
+For example, you can put forward the fact that the company’s job role is an ideal opportunity for you since it plays to all your key strengths and skill set, further reinforcing why you want to work for the company.

-Example answer – “Well, the company is a leader within the industry and has an incredible reputation within the market.
-As you are probably aware, it was just recently voted as the number one trucking company within the district – Note: only say this if this is true or leave out.
+“Well, the company is a leader within the industry and has an incredible reputation within the market.
+As you are probably aware, it was just recently voted as the number one trucking company within the district – Note: only say this if this is true or leave it out.

 Truck Driver Interview Questions To Ask The Company

 Every interview ends with an opportunity for the candidate to ask the potential employer questions they may have.
-Remember, not only are you there to impress them, but they are also going to want to impress the ideal candidate, too.
+Remember, not only are you there to impress them, but they will also want to impress the ideal candidate.
 Companies want to ensure that they get the best people working for them.

 Therefore, when allowed to ask questions, make sure you do.
-By asking questions, not only does this show a keen interest in the job on your part, but it will also help you assess whether the company is the right fit for you.
-After all, you have invested so much time and effort in earning your CDL, so it’s crucial you get to work for a company that aligns with your needs and requirements too.
+By asking questions, not only shows a keen interest in the job on your part but will also help you assess whether the company is the right fit for you.
+After all, you have invested so much time and effort in earning your CDL, so you must work for a company that aligns with your needs and requirements too.

 1) What type of vehicle/ equipment will I be driving/ using?

-2) Will the company bear the costs of the commercial truck insurance, or does the driver have to pay?
-(Great question to ask because without truck insurance you cannot drive)
+2) Will the company bear the commercial truck insurance costs, or does the driver have to pay?
+(Great question to ask because, without truck insurance, you cannot drive)

 4) How are the drivers’ performance and progress measured for assessment purposes?
-And how often do you do a performance evaluation? (each company has its criteria and set of standards to evaluate truck drivers performance which may be done on a quarterly or annual basis depending on the company policy).
+And how often do you do a performance evaluation? (each company has its criteria and set of standards to evaluate truck drivers’ performance which may be done quarterly or annually, depending on the company policy).